 Something bugging your plant?
 Aphids like to attack soft, new growth, which coleus has in abundance.
 Isolate an infested plant to avoid aphids moving on to your other houseplants.
 Treat it right away by spraying it with soapy water (mild dish soap works fine) or with insecticidal soap.

 Origin: Southeast Asia

 Height: Up to 2 ft (60 cm)

 Light: Bright indirect light.
 Some direct sun is okay, except intense summer sun which will scorch the leaves.
 Too little light dulls leaf colors and may cause leaves to drop.
 Don't have a sunny spot?
 Coleus plants respond beautifully to artificial light.
 Set plants 6 to 12 inches (15 to 30 cm) below light fixtures for about 12 to 16 hours a day.
 Turn lights off at night to give them at least 8 hours of darkness.
 (Coleus plants need a good 8 hours of rest, too.)

 Water: Keep soil evenly moist.
 Leaves will wilt if thirsty.
 Avoid getting the velvety leaves wet.
 Hard water will cause white spots and they won't come off.
-Always use room-temperature water when watering houseplants.
+Remember to always use room-temperature water when watering houseplants.

 Humidity: Try to maintain at least 40% relative humidity near your plant.
 Check out these easy ways to increase humidity for your tropical house plants.
 Don't mist coleus leaves because tap water will leave spots.

 Fertilizer: Feed every 2 weeks spring and summer with a balanced liquid fertilizer diluted by half.

 Propagation: Sow coleus seeds in spring.
 Cover seeds lightly with potting mix and maintain 75°F/24°C temperature.
 Take 3 in (7 cm) coleus stem tip cuttings in spring or summer.
 Stem tip cuttings root easily in water or moist soil.